srliao/notes/docs/proxmox/r570-passthrough.md

 GRUB_CMDLINE_LINUX_DEFAULT="quiet amd_iommu=on vfio_iommu_type1.allow_unsafe_interrupts=1"
 ```

 Left out the `pcie_acs_override` and it seems to work fine still.
-Reddit calls for adding `allow_unsafe_interrupts` but adding it to GRUB seems to work just the same.
+Reddit calls for adding `allow_unsafe_interrupts` to `/etc/modprobe.d/vfio.conf' but adding it to GRUB seems to work just the same.

 **Potentially required**: Something to do with BAR but might need to add `initcall_blacklist=sysfb_init` to the above based on [this](https://forum.proxmox.com/threads/problem-with-gpu-passthrough.55918/post-478351).
 Also might need to disable 4G decoding in BIOs (currently I don't have it disabled and it's working still)